Jacques Chirac: Cabinet minister: 1971–1974

-Prime Minister of Giscard: 1974–1976
+Prime Minister under Giscard: 1974–1976

 When Valéry Giscard d'Estaing became president, he nominated Chirac as prime minister on 27 May 1974, to reconcile the "Giscardian" and "non-Giscardian" factions of the parliamentary majority.
 At the age of 41, Chirac stood out as the very model of the jeunes loups ('young wolves') of French politics, but he was faced with the hostility of the "Barons of Gaullism" who considered him a traitor for his role during the previous presidential campaign.
 In December 1974, he took the lead of the Union of Democrats for the Republic (UDR) against the will of its more senior personalities.

 As prime minister, Chirac quickly set about persuading the Gaullists that, despite the social reforms proposed by President Giscard, the basic tenets of Gaullism, such as national and European independence, would be retained.
 Chirac was advised by Pierre Juillet and Marie-France Garaud, two former advisers of Pompidou.
 These two organised the campaign against Chaban-Delmas in 1974.
 They advocated a clash with Giscard d'Estaing because they thought his policy bewildered the conservative electorate.

 Citing Giscard's unwillingness to give him authority, Chirac resigned as prime minister in 1976.
 He proceeded to build up his political base among France's several conservative parties, with a goal of reconstituting the Gaullist UDR into a Neo-Gaullist group, the Rally for the Republic (RPR).
 Chirac's first tenure as prime minister was also an arguably progressive one, with improvements in both the minimum wage and the social welfare system carried out during the course of his premiership.

 Mayor of Paris: 1977–1995

 After his departure from the cabinet, Chirac wanted to gain the leadership of the political right, to gain the French presidency in the future.
 The RPR was conceived as an electoral machine against President Giscard d'Estaing.
 Paradoxically, Chirac benefited from Giscard's decision to create the office of mayor in Paris, which had been in abeyance since the 1871 Commune, because the leaders of the Third Republic (1871–1940) feared that having municipal control of the capital would give the mayor too much power.
-In 1977, Chirac stood as a candidate against Michel d'Ornano, a close friend of the president, and he won.
+In 1977, Chirac stood as a candidate against Michel d'Ornano, a close friend of the president, and won.
 As mayor of Paris, Chirac's political influence grew.
 He held this post until 1995.

 Chirac supporters point out that, as mayor, he provided programmes to help the elderly, people with disabilities, and single mothers, and introduced the street-cleaning Motocrotte, while providing incentives for businesses to stay in Paris.
 His opponents contend that he installed "clientelist" policies.